Stable and affordable housing is a necessary foundation for life-long success.

-By collaborating with our partnership agencies the Affordable Housing Network, Inc. and Jane Boyd Community House, we are able to provide reliable and affordable housing options for children and families across Iowa, including in Cedar Rapids and Dubuque.
+By collaborating with the Affordable Housing Network, Inc. and Jane Boyd Community House, Four Oaks is able to provide reliable and affordable housing options for children and families across Iowa.

 These are trying times.
 As the world, our nation and state look to combat an invisible virus, the challenges for families in poverty are in full view; job loss, homelessness, mental health problems.